 It can be pretty daunting when you first buy a house with a pool or have a pool installed.
-There is little else to compare pool maintenance to as it is a totally different method of cleaning to the way you clean most other things and the pool cleaning equipment is too.
+There is little else to compare pool maintenance to as it is a totally different method of cleaning to how you clean most other things and the pool cleaning equipment.

 Basic swimming pool cleaning equipment list that you will need to start with:

 I inherited a few old bits and pieces of pool cleaning equipment when I bought my current house 9 years ago in Fuerteventura and quickly realized why the previous owner left them.
-They were awful and/or broken so I set about building up a collection of new tools.
+They were awful and/or broken, so I built a collection of new tools.

-Some of the pool tools I bought were good while others were not so good.
-Hopefully the following advice on my picks for the best pool supplies may save you from making the same mistakes.
+Some of the pool tools I bought were good, while others were not so good.
+Hopefully, the following advice on my picks for the best pool supplies will prevent you from making the same mistakes.

-You will also need pool chemicals, pool sanitizer, pool shock and pool water testing strips but these will be covered in a separate post.
+You will also need pool chemicals, sanitizer, shock and water testing strips, which will be covered in a separate post.

 Essential pool cleaning equipment list

-These are the best pool cleaning tools that I have used.
-Clearly, I haven’t tested every swimming pool tool, although I have used some which were either useless or did not do such a good job as the swimming pool maintenance tools I use below.
+These are the best pool cleaning tools I have used.
+Clearly, I haven’t tested every swimming pool tool, although I have used some that were either useless or did not do as good a job as the swimming pool maintenance tools I use below.

 1. Manual pool vacuum head

-A pool vacuum head is one of the most important cleaning tools as it is this you will use to remove the dirt from the bottom of the pool.
-You will use pool vacuums at least once a week so it is worth buying well.
+A pool vacuum head is one of the most important cleaning tools.
+You will use it to remove dirt from the bottom of the pool at least once a week, so it is worth buying.

-I actually have a few different vacuum heads that I have accumulated over the years and each has its particular uses (for example one I have is very good for vacuuming into the 90º corners).
-But to start off you can just buy one good all-rounder.
-Fortunately, they are not too expensive so you can buy more than one in time.
+I have accumulated a few different vacuum heads over the years, and each has particular uses (for example, one I have is very good for vacuuming into the 90º corners).
+But to start off, you can buy one good all-rounder.
+Fortunately, they are not too expensive, so you can buy more than one in time.

-A good all-rounder is the Milliard Sea-Thru Triangle Weighted Pool and Spa Vacuum Head.
-It has a two-size vacuum port so will fit both 1½ and 1¼ inch hoses and will fit most pool poles.
+The Milliard Sea-Thru Triangle Weighted Pool and Spa Vacuum Head is a good all-rounder.
+It has a two-size vacuum port, so it will fit both 1½ and 1¼ inch hoses and will fit most pool poles.

 Read our review of the best pool vacuum heads